peterjc/kana-chording-ke/README.md

   building a physical 30 key chording kana keyboard with internal software.
-  This was a split keyboard where the left hand had 2 rows of 6 keys containing maru (`ﾟ`, handakuten), ten-ten (`ﾞ`, dakuten), and a small key (labelled `大`), making 3 modifiers, and the main constants (9 keys).
+  This was a split keyboard where the left hand had 2 rows of 6 keys containing maru (`ﾟ`, handakuten), ten-ten (`ﾞ`, dakuten), and a small key (labelled `大`), making 3 modifiers, and the main consonants (9 keys).
 On the right were 3 rows of 6 keys, containing the vowels (5 keys), `ん`, space, assorted punctuation, and a hiragana/katakana toggle.
 The core idea is the (almost) 50 main kana are typed by pressing the appropriate two keys together.